 My wish and joy is that this online space be an embrace of mandala community and sharing.
 I have no idea how wide and far this web of Creativity For The Soul spreads.
 I love to share mandalas created in workshops, circles and sent to me from near and far.

 For decades I’ve wanted to travel to Esalen, take a workshop and immerse myself in this unique Big Sur land of delights, dreams and depth.
 The delights are the land, waters, air, light and their gifts.
-The dreams are the calling from dreamtime at night, and the […]
+The dreams are the calling from dreamtime at night, and the depth is exploring into […]

 Soon I’m leaving for a to a place I’ve wanted to go for decades – Esalen in Big Sur, California.
 There I want to settle into a deeper place in the center of my heart and the center of our earth’s heart.